How to decorate a Christmas tree like a professional

 How to decorate a Christmas tree

-Choose your tree
+Choose your Christmas tree

-Choosing the right tree for your space can be a pretty overwhelming task, so it might help if you first start by deciding on what sort of vibe you want your Christmas décor to have.
+Choosing the right Christmas tree for your space can be a pretty overwhelming task, so it might help if you first start by deciding on what sort of vibe you want your Christmas décor to have.

 If you’re a lover of simple Scandi-style, for example, you might prefer the look of a stripped-back, sparse green tree, while those who favour luxurious Art Deco looks may rather go for something jewel-toned or dramatic.
-If you’re in a small flat or rented accommodation, mini tabletop trees will help you achieve a festive look without the need for extra storage space, while something more traditional might be more suited to a period property, whether it’s Victorian, Edwardian, Georgian or even Mid-Century modern.
+If you’re in a small flat or rented accommodation, miniature Christmas trees will help you achieve a festive look without the need for extra storage space, while something more traditional might be more suited to a period property, whether it’s Victorian, Edwardian, Georgian or even Mid-Century modern.

 If you’re opting for a real tree, it’s worth doing some research into which type is right for your home specifically, as each will respond differently to different conditions.
 The needles on a Norway Spruce tree, for example, will drop soon after the tree is brought indoors, so it’s best purchased closer to Christmas.
 If you're not sure about which tree is right for you, check out our guide on how to choose a real Christmas tree, or ask the seller to give you some advice.